cs414-byte-mechanics/cs414-f19-001-ByteMechanics/GameIP.md

 * Clients to Server
 * Server to Clients

 The format for all data to be exchanged will be that of JSON objects (https://www.json.org/).
-This means that whenever the client and server exchange information or the server stores and reads information from a database or text file, a JSON object will be sent with the required information.
+This means that whenever clients and the server exchange information a JSON object will be sent with the required information.

 This document will be updated throughout the duration of the project as needed.
+Objects will be removed and added over the course of development.

 ## requestMove